 If all of the aforementioned games seem a bit too intense for your taste, you can play Spelunky.
 It is a free-to-play indie-adventure game in which you’ll control an unnamed adventurer/ explorer known as the Spelunker and explore the underground tunnels to gather all the treasure you can lay your hands on.
-While it may sound a bit too easy, the game has a number of traps and enemies which you’ll have to take down while hunting for the treasure.
+While it may sound a bit too easy, the game has a number of traps and enemies that you’ll have to take down while hunting for the treasure.

 All the levels are randomly generated so the game remains interesting for a long time, however, it may get a bit frustrating as you’ll have to begin from scratch every time you die in a level.
 Thanks to its old-school design, the game barely requires any processing power to run, which means that it can easily run on older Mac devices.
 The game is completely free from start to finish, with no hidden charges whatsoever.